zorael/kameloso/README.md

 **kameloso** uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
 It is the de facto standard SSL library in the Posix sphere (Linux, macOS, ...), but not so on Windows.
 If you run into errors about *failing to set up an SSL context* when attempting to connect on Windows, download and install **Win64/32 OpenSSL v1.1.1n Light** from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to Windows system directories when asked.

+> You can open this download page in your web browser by passing `--get-openssl` on the command line.

 > An alternative is to use a different shell environment, such as any one of **Git for Windows** (Bash shell), **MinGW64**, **MSYS2**, **Cygwin** and **Windows Subsystem for Linux** (likely among others), all of which either include said libraries or at the very least offer the ability to install them.
 Or just limit yourself to non-SSL connections and live without some plugin features.

 If you get errors about not being able to verify certificates, you may also need to supply a certificate bundle.
-Download this [`cacert.pem`](http://curl.se/ca/cacert.pem) file from the cURL project, place it somewhere reasonable, and edit your configuration file to point to it; `caBundleFile` under `[Connection]`.
+Download this [`cacert.pem`](http://curl.se/ca/cacert.pem) file extracted from Mozilla Firefox by the cURL project, place it somewhere reasonable, and edit your configuration file to point to it; `caBundleFile` under `[Connection]`.
 If you place it in `%APPDATA%\kameloso` (or in the working directory) you only need to enter its filename, otherwise enter a full path.

 ```ini
 [Connection]
 caBundleFile                cacert.pem
 ```

-You can also specify one at the command line with `--cacert`.
+You can also specify one per-session at the command line with `--cacert`.

+> You can quickly download this file with your web browser by passing `--get-cacert`.

 ## Downloading